 Low-Impact

-Advancing age or injury can prevent us from engaging in exercise needed to improve or maintain our health and fitness.
+Advancing age or injury can prevent us from engaging in the exercise needed to improve or maintain our health and fitness.

 Often this is because the activity we undertake is too strenuous for our fitness level or too hard on our joints, so we give up.